t413/SinglePaged/_includes/code-of-conduct.md

 #### Supporting Definitions

-**Discrimination** means to treat an individual less favorably because of his/her particular attributes, background, identify or heritage.
+**Discrimination** means to treat an individual less favorably because of their particular attributes, background, identify or heritage.
 It includes imposing unreasonable terms or conditions for which individuals with a particular attribute are unable to engage in Boston DevOps community.
 Attributes include:

-* Gender and gender identify
+* Gender and gender identity
 * relationship status
 * parental status – including pregnancy, child rearing, family responsibilities including and breastfeeding
 * religious belief or activity